Skip to main content

 When you introduce a new peptide, you are sending a message to your cells.
 The core question is how the body’s surveillance system will interpret that message.
 The response is determined by the peptide’s identity and, just as importantly, its purity.
 An immune reaction is the body’s mechanism for neutralizing a perceived threat.

 In the context of peptides, this response can be triggered by several factors.
-The is trained from birth to distinguish between ‘self’ ∞ the proteins and molecules that belong in your body ∞ and ‘non-self’.
+The immune system is trained from birth to distinguish between ‘self’ ∞ the proteins and molecules that belong in your body ∞ and ‘non-self’.
 A synthetic peptide, by its nature, is a ‘non-self’ molecule.
 Its potential to provoke a response, a property known as immunogenicity, depends on its structure and how closely it resembles the body’s own signaling molecules.

 The immune system functions as a vigilant surveillance network, and its reaction to a peptide is shaped by both the molecule’s structure and the purity of its preparation.